A Java Code Generator for Pojo Builders

 .

-The PojoBuilder wiki provides a cookbook about using the PojoBuilder Generator, e.g for building a domain-specific language for automated tests.
+The PojoBuilder wiki offers a cookbook on using PojoBuilder to create a domain-specific language for tests.

-For some complete code examples please have a look into the src/testdata/java/samples folder.
+Find complete code examples in the src/testdata/java/samples folder.

-To execute the PojoBuilder annotation processor you just need to put it into the compile-time classpath.
+To run the PojoBuilder annotation processor, include it in your compile-time classpath.

 .